tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-requirements.md

 - Monitor and profile clients by observing unencrypted DNS traffic

-- Modify client unencrypted DNS traffic to interfere with or augment the user experience
+- Modify unencrypted DNS traffic to filter or augment the user experience

 - Block encrypted DNS